Mentoring: Finding A UK Mentor

 Mentors tend to not have a specific mentor accreditation to their name.
 They are a mentor due to their experience and niche skill sets - with specific mentor training or mentoring courses less widespread.
 This is opposed to coaching, where there is more of an emphasis on receiving coaching accreditations.

 Although goal setting and frameworks may be used in mentoring sessions, it is likely that mentoring sessions follow less of a structure.
 Conversely, coaching tends to have more structured sessions, often being supported or facilitated by companies.

 Mentoring has a developmental objective for the mentee, where sessions enable individuals to develop their topic understanding as well as their personal relationship with the mentor.
-Coaching tends to be more goal orientated and performance focused; setting goals which support cochees to perform in their chosen field.
+Coaching tends to be more goal-orientated and performance-focused; setting goals that support coaches to perform in their chosen field.
 This point, in addition to the above, should help you to decide whether coaching or mentoring is best for you

 Mentoring Sessions: What To Expect

 Now that you have known the difference between coaching and mentoring, it is time to take a deep dive into the mentoring process.

 Mentoring is a process whereby you are being guided by someone who is more experienced towards the achievement of set goals.
 It’s an opportunity for two individuals to develop a trusted, long-term relationship.